 Pet Birds and Emotions

 Pet bird owners have an opportunity that birders rarely see: they can bond extensively with their individual pets.
 Through those bonds they grow familiar with their birds' unique moods and emotions, from stress and loneliness to joy and excitement.
 That familiarity leaves no doubt that pet birds can and do feel emotions.
 Without as much intimate interaction with wild birds, however, it can be difficult to see the same emotional depth in backyard birds.
 It is not impossible to see the emotions of wild birds, but it takes careful observation and patience to see the subtle clues of birds' feelings.

 How Wild Birds Show Emotions

 While the range of emotional expression of birds can be hotly debated, there are prominent emotions that can be seen in many wild birds.

 - Love / Affection: Gentle courtship behavior such as mutual preening or sharing food shows a bond between mated birds that can easily be seen as love.
 Parent birds are just as caring toward their hatchlings, which may be a demonstration of parental love.
 While these emotions may not last beyond one breeding season or brood, they can be strong bonds nonetheless.
 Birds that mate for life may show love toward one another in many ways, including sharing companionship throughout the year just as human mates will.
 Devoted mates may protect one another, share food resources, or do other things to show their affection and caring.

 - Fear / Tension: Frightened birds exhibit several behaviors that demonstrate their fear.
-Quick flight and escape is the most common reaction to fear – the same fight-or-flight response humans use.
-Other fear indicators include freezing in place, crouching, increased respiration rate, widened eyes and alarm or distress calls.
-These are all similar fear indicators to humans freezing in fear, a racing heart and screams of terror.
+Quick flight and escape is the most common reaction to fear and is the same fight-or-flight response humans use.
+Other fear indicators include freezing in place, crouching, increased respiration rate, widened eyes, and alarm or distress calls.
+These are all similar fear indicators to humans freezing in fear, a racing heart, and screams of terror.
 Parent birds may also show fear for their offspring by using different distraction displays or other tactics in an attempt to lure predators away from vulnerable chicks.